Navaneet09/ecommerce_app_V2/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.2.

-This is the continuation fromthe angular-ecommerce[https://github.com/Navaneet09/angular-ecommerce] project
+This is the continuation from the angular-ecommerce[https://github.com/Navaneet09/angular-ecommerce] project

 ## Development server